Updated November 3, 2021; Original Post: May 4, 2018

 Lack of Evidence

 The evidence is insufficient to prove that you are guilty.
 The prosecution must be able to prove that you committed the crime beyond a reasonable doubt.
 If you can provide evidence to the contrary, or if there is not enough evidence to support the prosecution’s claim, your case may be dropped.
+Under our U.S. and Texas Constitution, you are presumed innocent UNTIL proven guilty.
+I know it may not feel that way when the court system is treating you like a criminal but the burden of proof always remain on the State of Texas to prove you did something criminal.

 In some cases, the property believed to be part of a theft crime is actually owned by the accused.
 If you have evidence to support that you owned the property in question, charges should not apply to you.